Philix27/tinq/posts/africa.md

 5. Corruption

 ## Ethnicity
-Africa is the most diverse contitnent (based on ethnic group) in the world, with over 1000 different ethnic groups.
-This has
+Africa is the most diverse contitnent (based on ethnic group) in the world,  with over 3,000 different ethnic groups speaking more than 2,100 different languages in all of Africa.